 Are there any other financial costs to be aware of when increasing a tenant’s rent?

 While there are no specific financial costs to be aware of in relation to rent increases, there are a range of other financial considerations for landlords, from tenant fees and the legislation surrounding the Tenant Fees Act 2019, and landlord tax, including paying tax on rental income, to ensuring your property complies with EPC regulations.

 Protecting your assets with award-winning landlord insurance

-Speak to one of our experts on 01603 216399 to see how we can help.
-Alternatively, take a look at our landlord insurance hub for updates and advice.
+Speak to one of our experts on 01603 216399 to see how we can help, or look at our landlord insurance hub for updates and advice.

 This article is intended as a guide only.
 Please note that legislation does change, it is always best to check the most up to date guidance on gov.uk.
 Most landlord insurance policies arranged by Alan Boswell Group also have access to a legal advice helpline where policyholders can seek further advice.